crustio/crust-wiki/docs/validator.md

 #### Authoring rewards

 Authoring rewards are the incomes obtained by validators participating in block generation and transaction packaging in Crust Network.
 The incomes are related to staking points.
+The Babe algorithm randomly selects a validator for each block to produce the block.
+Normally, each validator's block production score is roughly average.
+If the validator does not have a block production score, please check the chain operation of the Owner machine. **No block production score means no block production reward**.

 ![staking_points](assets/gpos/staking_points.jpg)